 A professional appearance is essential for students in the PTA program.
-The following rules apply to PTA labs:
+The following dress code applies to PTA lab classes:

-Laboratory dress consists of shorts or black sweat pants and black or red bra-type tops (females); red or black t-shirts and/or sweat pants may be worn over lab attire.
-Shirts and shorts must be of solid color (no screen printing).
-Physical therapy shirts such as those sold by APTA for National Physical Therapy Month and Wallace College shirts are acceptable lab attire.
-Pull over sports bras are not acceptable.
-It is required that black bicycle shorts be worn under all shorts to preserve student modesty.
-Athletic shoes and socks must be worn except when necessary to be removed during practice.
+- 1. Shorts must be solid red or black.
+Red or black solid pants may be worn over shorts. - 2.
+Black bicycle shorts be worn under all shorts to preserve student modesty. - 3.
+Shirts must be solid red or black (no screen printing), physical therapy shirts such as those sold by APTA for National Physical Therapy Month, or Wallace College shirts purchased from the college bookstore. - 4.
+Females must wear black or red sports bras with back closure under t-shirts. - 5.
+Athletic shoes and socks must be worn except when necessary to be removed during practice. - a.
 Flip-flops, clogs, or shoes with greater than 1/2" heels are not allowed.

 Laboratory dress for all labs is expected unless otherwise indicated by the instructor.
 Failure to dress in proper attire will result in loss of points from the Professional Behaviors grade.
 Clinical dress code regarding hair, nails, jewelry, perfume, etc., applies to the laboratory as well.
-No gum chewing is allowed in class or lab.
+No gum chewing is allowed in lab.